 This course is a fundamental course in head and neck anatomy taught using a regional approach rather than the systems approach.
-We begin with the history and specialized terminology, then proceeding to anatomic concepts in the oral cavity, palate, and pharynx.
+We begin with history and specialized terminology, then proceed to anatomic concepts in the oral cavity, palate, and pharynx.
 We proceed with the osteology of the skull, then to regional anatomy, the brain, the spinal cord, and the cranial nerves with their associations to the autonomic nervous system and their distributions in the head and neck.
-Clinical considerations will also be incorporated.
+Clinical considerations are also incorporated.
 [3cr]